zzhou007/links/links.md

 ###Syncing Entire Folders to Dropbox
 Dropbox and other cloud storage are great at keeping backups of our important files.
-The problem is they can only sync what is in their folders.
+The problem is that these forms of storage can only sync what is in their folders.
 This is where symbolic links are useful.

 ####How?